Visillect/colorsegdataset/README.md

 ### IITP-close and IITP-diffuse

-The second and the third parts of the dataset consist of natural scene images taken by at IITP RAS.
+The second and the third parts of the dataset consist of natural scene images taken at IITP RAS.
 There are 5 about 450x500 images of scenes with close light source and 7 1280x1024 images of scenes with diffuse light source .
 The camera model for *IITP-close* is  unfortunatelly unknown.
 Images from *IITP-diffuse* sub-dataset was taken with Olympus D600L camera.
 All images contain volumetric objects, some of which with highlights, but with no inter-reflection effects.

 To examine intensity transfer function linearity of the recording sensor, regions of rank 1 were chosen in each sub-dataset and the shape of the corresponding clusters of pixels in CSp was analysed.
 For all three sub-datasets parts the shape of the clusters was shown to be well approximated by a line segment.